1994arsensargsyan1994/forex-simulation/README.md

 ---
 ---
-Requirements: Java 17+, Gradle, PostgreSQL
+Requirements: Java 17+, Gradle, Docker, PostgreSQL

 ---
 🚀 How to Run the Project